JotaRandom/hfsutils/README.md

 - Thanks to the many beta testers and contributors listed in the CREDITS file

 **Special Thanks:**
 This project builds upon decades of work by the original author and contributors who created a robust, portable HFS implementation.
-The goal of this modern fork is to preserve and extend this valuable tool for contemporary systems while maintaining compatibility with the original design principles.
+Version 4.1.0A extends the Apple Silicon fork (4.0.0) with enterprise-grade features including HFS+ journaling support, professional standards compliance, and comprehensive testing.
+The ultimate goal (5.0.0) is transparent filesystem mounting integration with standard Unix utilities.

 For a complete list of historical contributors, see the `CREDITS` file in the repository.